 - Cryotherapy – Cryotherapy involves using cold temperatures to relieve pain (i.e., ice packs).

 - Mechanical Traction – Mechanical traction is designed to separate the vertebrae by gently increasing the space between them.
 This procedure may cause a bulging disc to retract (return back to its original position between the vertebrae).
 Thus, relieving the pressure the disc was placing on the surrounding nerves and eliminating the pain this pressure caused.

 - Infrared Therapy – Infrared therapy is used to stimulate the healing process by increasing endorphin levels and the bio-activation of neuromodulators.

 - Trigger Point Injections – Trigger point pain occurs when the muscle fibers located in a particular area become extremely irritated.
 This hyper-irritation causes the onset of pain in a very precise location.
 Trigger point pain can be brought on by an injury or due to a series of small traumas (i.e., repetitive stress injuries).
 Massage, physical therapy and trigger point injections are the perfect solution to trigger point pain.
 The relief attained following these injections can last for weeks or even months.
 However, for optimal, continued pain relief, trigger point injections may need to be repeated periodically.

 - Physical Therapy – Physical therapy may involve performing exercises or participating in activities that assist with strengthening targeted areas of the body.
-Home management training may also be utilized as part of an individual’s physical therapy.
+Home management training may also be utilized as a part of an individual’s physical therapy.

 - Therapeutic Massage and Vibration Massage – Massage techniques vary: Some of the techniques offered at Icon Medical Centers are designed to relax tense muscles and improve blood flow; whereas, deep tissue massage is ideal for breaking down adhesions to improve blood flow and reduce inflammation.